dheerujilagam/SudokuSolver/README.md

 The CSS file that contains the styling for the web application.
 It defines the layout, colors, and appearance of the Sudoku board, buttons, timer, and pop-up notifications.

-### responsive.css

-The CSS file that provides additional styles to ensure the web application is responsive and looks good on different devices and screen sizes.

 ### script.js

 The JavaScript file that handles the logic and functionality of the Sudoku Solver web application.
 It generates Sudoku puzzles, validates user input, solves the puzzle, and displays the success pop-up notification.